almoller/liri-node-app/README.md

 # liri-node-app

 This LIRI App is a Node.JS application that takes commands in the terminal to retrieve, display and log data from Twitter, Spotify, and the OMDB movie database.
+All data requests are logged in the file log.txt

 In the terminal, run "node liri.js" plus the desired arguments